 4. Join a Food Tour

 One of the most fun things to do in Seattle is to eat your way across the city on a food tour.
-Eat Seattle and Show Me Seattle come highly recommended and have several different options for food tours in the Emerald City.
+My personal recommendation is the Pike Place Market Chef Guided Food Tour, which lasts two hours and includes numerous bites.

 Along the way, you’ll learn all about the history and culture of the market, find some small businesses and enjoy sampling all of the amazing foods on offer.